stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## In progress

 * Improving existing elements to be more flexible and powerful.
 * Improving support of blogs, post/page comments
-* Support of widgets
+* Support of WordPress standard widgets
 * New elements for the Wistiti plugin.
 * Managing CSS and Javscript optimizations.
 For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.